 - Is the wedding venue convenient to public transportation, especially in big cities?
 How long will it take your guests to get there?

-- Especially in museums or private clubs, are there limitations on decorations?
+- Are there limitations on decorations?
 Do they limit food and drinks to only certain areas of the wedding venue?

 - Are candles or other open flames allowed?